Willie Harvey Jr.

-Willie Harvey Jr. (born January 9, 1996) is an American football linebacker for the St. Louis BattleHawks of the XFL.
+Willie Harvey Jr. (born January 9, 1996) is an American professional football linebacker for St. Louis Battlehawks of the United Football League (UFL).
 He played college football at Iowa State.
+He has also played for the Cleveland Browns, and Dallas Cowboys of the National Football League (NFL).

-Early years
+Early life

 Harvey grew up in Hastings, Florida.
 He attended Pedro Menendez High School, where he played linebacker as a senior, recording 131 tackles, including 49 solo stops, four sacks and three forced fumbles as a senior.
 Harvey was named first-team all-state by the Sun Sentinel and a Class 5A Elite all-state team member.

 College career

 Harvey played for the Iowa State Cyclones from 2014 to 2018 at all three linebacker spots.
 After redshirting in 2014, he started eight of 12 games played as a RS Freshman, finishing fourth on the team in tackles with 59.
 He started nine of 12 games played his sophomore season, where he tied for the team lead in tackles (78) and ranked second on the team in both TFL (7.5) and sacks (3.0).
 Harvey was named Honorable Mention All-Big 12.
 Harvey started all 12 games played at outside linebacker as a junior, where he posted 76 tackles and ranked second on the team in TFL (11.5), fourth in sacks (4.0), and had an interception, forced fumble, fumble recovery and five pass breakups.
 He was once again named Honorable Mention All-Big 12 following his junior season.
 In 2018, Harvey started all 13 games at outside linebacker, where he finished second on the team in tackles (76), tied for second in TFL (9.0) and second on the team in sacks (3.5).
 Harvey was named Honorable Mention All-Big 12 for the third straight season.
 Harvey was selected to participate in the NFLPA Collegiate Bowl in January 2019.